clknaus/Deployment-Watcher/README.md

 ---

-## Arguments / Environment Variables
+## Deployment Watcher: Arguments / Environment Variables
 The script supports both command-line arguments and environment variables.
 Environment variables are used as defaults if the corresponding CLI argument is not provided.

 | Argument                  | Environment Variable    | Type | Default          | Description                                       |